I’m taking you to India today with this Healthy Chickpea Curry. Which is also known as (Chana Masala) and is a very popular Indian Vegetarian dish.

 - 4 tbsp of fresh chopped cilantro for garnish

 - In small pot or rice cooker, cook the basmati rice and set aside.

-- Then in a medium sized pot add 3 tbsp of ghee or butter and then the ginger/garlic paste.
-Saute for one minute till fragrant before adding in the spices.
+- Then in a medium sized pot add the ghee or butter and then the ginger/garlic paste.
+Sauté for one minute till fragrant before adding in the spices.

-- Saute one more minute then add in the rinsed and drained canned chickpeas chopped tomato and spinach along with the vegetable stock.
+- Sauté one more minute then add in the rinsed and drained canned chickpeas chopped tomato and spinach along with coconut milk and vegetable stock.